Where are you located?

 No. We are separate organizations with different goals and objectives.
 Cedar Rapids Animal Care and Control provides animal control services for Cedar Rapids and Marion.
 Cedar Rapids Animal Care and Control is funded by city tax revenues.

 The Cedar Valley Humane Society is a private nonprofit animal shelter.
-We are responsible for animal control services in unincorporated Linn County and its municipalities, with the exception of Cedar Rapids, Marion, and Center Point.
+We are responsible for animal control services in unincorporated Linn County and its municipalities, with the exception of Cedar Rapids and Marion.
 We also provide animal control services for unincorporated Benton County (dogs only), North Liberty, Swisher, Tiffin, Shueyville, Oxford, Walford, Solon, Atkins, Shellsburg, and Urbana.
 The Cedar Valley Humane Society is funded solely by donations, adoptions, and the services we provide.

 How are you funded?